headwaymaps/headway/README.md

 - Showing base map tiles
 - Letting you search for a place or an address (with autocomplete)
 - Routing between any two POIs, including dropped pins.
+- Providing a scrubbable timeline of a cycling route.

 It is not capable of:

 - Open-ended search (show all matches on the map or in a list)
 - Clicking on a POI on the base map (technically the base map doesn't have any POIs because the tilserver-gl style isn't customized yet)
-- Showing a detailed directions view.

 The project is also missing:

 - A way to download GTFS feeds (maybe from [here](https://database.mobilitydata.org/)?)
 - Steps to download/build elevation tiles for valhalla
 - Kubernetes config for production use

-Headway is not currently usable as a replacement for Google or Apple maps, but ultimately that is the goal!

 ### Known Issues